Klopp dreams of Liverpool team 'full of Scousers'

-Jurgen Klopp's dream is to field a team "full of Scousers" after Liverpool-born midfielder Curtis Jones celebrated his new deal by scoring his first goal for the club.

-The Reds marked their first game at Anfield as Premier League champions with a 2-0 win over Aston Villa on Sunday.
+The Reds marked their first game at Anfield as Premier League champion with a 2-0 win over Aston Villa on Monday (AEST).

 Jones, who signed a new contract the day before, got the second goal and Klopp would love to see more academy players make an impact at the club, with Harvey Elliott having also put pen to paper on his first professional deal this week.